Relintai/pandemonium_engine_docs/usage/plugins/editor/import_plugins.md

 The main character of the show is the `EditorImportPlugin class`.
-It is responsible for implementing the methods that are called by Godot when it needs to know how to deal with files.
+It is responsible for implementing the methods that are called by Pandemonium when it needs to know how to deal with files.

 Let's begin to code our plugin, one method at time: